Excel plug-in for TinyButStrong

 Example:

-TBS error messages will cause the result to not be a downloadable file because error messages are prompted before header information are sent.
+TBS error messages will cause the result to not be a downloadable file because error messages are prompted before header informations are sent.

 Nevertheless, your result may be an invalid Excel-XML document.
 XML syntax is less tolerating than HTML.
 If your document is invalid then Excel will prompt an unhelpful error message when opened.
 Then you will probably need to look at the source of the merged document to understand what's wrong.